1970 NASCAR Grand National West

-The 1970 NASCAR Grand National West season was the 17th season of the series.
+The 1970 NASCAR Grand National West season was the 17th season of the series and the only season run with the Grand National West name.
 The title was won by Ray Elder, his second in succession.

 Schedule and results

 The 1970 season included 19 individual races, although Riverside International Raceway, Ascot Park, and San Gabriel Valley Speedway hosted two races each.
 Both races at Riverside were in combination with the NASCAR Grand National Series.